Fr. Roberto Rodriguez, MM, describes how the depths of a person's spiritual life must be reflected in his or her actions.

 On the other hand, in today’s gospel we see the other man, who was a tax collector.
 He is totally different in his way of praying, not even daring to look up towards heaven, ashamed of all the bad things he recognized within himself.
 In the gospel today, Jesus tell us that of the two men, the tax collector went back home reconciled and in the grace of God.
 The problem with the first man praying was that when we are absorbed so much into our own self-grandeur there is not room for others, much less for God.
 There is not room for improving oneself or helping others too.
 Indeed, we cannot hear the cry of the poor.

-Our faith, our way of praying and our spiritual life needs to be different than that.
-It needs to become the spiritual wheelhouse from which we draw the motivation for our efforts to make a better world, to care for the environment, to help people in need, the sick, the lonely and to build a Christian community centered around Christ and based on peace, justice and love.
+Our faith, our way of praying and our spiritual life need to be different than that.
+They need to become the spiritual wheelhouse from which we draw the motivation for our efforts to make a better world, to care for the environment, to help people in need, the sick, the lonely and to build a Christian community centered around Christ and based on peace, justice and love.
 Our prayer shall be like the one displayed by the second man in today’s gospel, recognizing our need to be forgiven by God.
 As people of faith we must care and do as much as we can to help others, protect our ecological surroundings, assist the poor, the migrant and marginalized in our communities.
 We must strive to see one another as brothers and sisters sharing one beautiful planet that is in need of our care and attention before it is too late and destroyed due to greed and economic self-interest.